 Marine scientists work in a number of disciplines— find one that interests you (for example: geography, mathematics, chemistry, photography, exploration, computer programming or fishery biology).
 It is sometimes easier to move in to a field you are interested in if you can bring top-notch skills.
 Get your degree from a college that has a good liberal arts and science curriculum.
 A diversity of world and educational experiences should make you a better graduate student, and ultimately, a better scientist.
 And, whenever possible, attend events where marine biologists are talking.
 Most importantly, try and get some real world, hands on experience, which often comes by way of volunteering your time to be a field assistant, intern or research assistant.
 Remember whatever you do, it is important to do the job well and hustle.
 Often re-cross paths with people you've previously worked with or for.
 You want to make sure you establish an excellent reputation, even if you are presently the low person on the totem pole.

-is so fascinating about animals that would make you want to study them?
+Q: What is so fascinating about animals that would make you want to study them?

 A: There are many more different types of animals in the sea than there are on land.
 Many people don’t realize it but 99% of the habitable space on Earth is in the ocean.
 This has led to all kinds of diverse and crazy creatures, and yet we know more about the surface of the moon than we know about the deep ocean.
 Over 70% of earth’s surface is covered by oceans, and over 60% of it is a mile or more in depth.